Our guide took us the most beautiful places on the Skarvheimen traverse

 Departure

 At the end of the last day of skiing we take a bus from a remote 'stop' to Oslo where we check into a hotel in the city.
 You can, if necessary, leave on the evening of Day 7 after we arrive in Oslo.
-Contact us to discuss this option as your flight must be at least 2 hours after the arrival time in Oslo.
+(Note: that day 7 accommodation is not included in the price of the holiday to allow for this flexibility) Contact us to discuss this option as your flight must be at least 2 hours after the arrival time in Oslo.
 We would advise that it is safer to plan on departing on Day 8.

 From Oslo city centre you can make your way to Gardermoen airport by bus or train: